 Hi!
 I’m Bram Wallace, a research scientist in Salesforce’s AI for Society team.

 My thesis research was a mixture of self-supervised and transfer learning; basically I love pretrained neural networks!
 I’ve continued to work with them in the forms of vision-language models as well as ProGen a “language” model trained on the amino acid sequences that describe proteins; we use the latter for variety of exciting bio research with various labs.
 See my Publications tab for past work.

-I am advised by Dr. Bharath Hariharan from the Cornell CS Department.
+I completed my PhD at Cornell advised by Dr. Bharath Hariharan.
 My undergraduate studies were at the College of San Mateo and University of California: Santa Barbara.
 During the two-year gap between UCSB and Cornell, I performed research with Dr. Paul Atzberger (see my Publications section) and did a year-long internship at the biotechnology startup Vium.
-In addition to my research at Cornell during my PhD, I’ve also worked in the Financial Engineering team at Bloomberg LP and interned at Salesforce Research working with Devansh Arpit.
+In addition to my research at Cornell during my PhD, I’ve also worked in the Financial Engineering team at Bloomberg LP and interned at Salesforce Research.

 In my free time I enjoy trail running, hiking, backpacking, river tubing, lifting, board/card games, reading, and disc golf.